 Conclusion on Raisins

 This dried fruit is poisonous for dogs.
-Raisins are one of the worst foods you can feed to Fido.
-They rank right up there with chocolate.
+Raisins are one of the worst foods for Fido.
+They rank up there with chocolate.
 Ignore raisins’ nutritional benefits and the appearance of a great bite-sized treat.
-Careful of recipes that may contain them.
-Raisins are a healthy snack, but only for those getting around on 2 legs.
+Careful of recipes that contain them.
+Raisins are healthy, but only for those getting around on 2 legs.
 Be warned!